digitalgovlab/Fall2019/syllabus.md

 The last 6 weeks of the class will be dedicated to a solution roadmapping project.
 Students will pick a government technology program and propose a new model.
 This can take many forms, students are encouraged to submit sketches, wire-framed models, written descriptions, and may use any other mediums as appropriate to convey their idea.
 Students are not required to submit a functional application, but may choose to create a simplified version of the application for demonstration.

 ## Course Goals:
-Students will:
-Develop an understanding of the interactions between government and technology including past trends and recent developments.
+1. Develop an understanding of the interactions between government and technology including past trends and recent developments.
-Think critically about the role of technology in our political landscape and engage with peers to develop informed opinions about regulation and governance.
+1. Think critically about the role of technology in our political landscape and engage with peers to develop informed opinions about regulation and governance.
-Work through the creative process of designing a technological solution to a government problem.
+1. Work through the creative process of designing a technological solution to a government problem.

 ## Course Topics